Predicting Motivations of Actions by Leveraging Text: Conclusion

+While computers can recognize the actions of people in images with good performance, predicting the motivations behind actions is a relatively less explored problem in computer vision.
+This problem is important both for developing a full understanding of actions, as well as in applications, such as anticipating future actions.
+We have released a new dataset to study this problem, and we have investigated how to transfer some knowledge from text to help predict motivations.

-Our experiments indicate that there is still significant room for improving machines' ability to infer motivation.
+Our experiments indicate that there is still significant room for improvement.
 We suspect that advances in high-level visual recognition can help this task.
 However, our results suggest that visual information alone may not be sufficient for this challenging task.
 We hypothesize that incorporating common knowledge from other sources can help, and our results imply that written language is one valuable source.
-We believe that progress in natural language processing can advance high-level reasoning in computer vision.
+Our framework only transfers some of the commonsense knowledge into vision models, and we hypothesize that continued work in commonsense reasoning for vision will help machines infer motivations.
+We believe that progress in natural language processing is one way to advance such high-level reasoning in computer vision.

-\textbf{Acknowledgements:} We thank Lavanya Sharan for important discussions, Bolei Zhou for help with the SUN database, and Kenneth Heafield and Christian Buck for help with transferring the 6 TB language model across the Atlantic ocean.
-Funding was provided by a NSF GRFP to CV, and a Google research award and ONR MURI N000141010933 to AT.